Elijah Mitrou-Long: Levski Sofia (2021–2022)

 On October 25, 2021, Mitrou-Long signed a one-year deal with Levski Sofia of the National Basketball League.
 Playing for the Bulgarian club, he averaged 14 points, 3.5 rebounds and 5.6 assists per game.

 Apollon Patras (2022)

 On January 9, 2022, Mitrou-Long agreed to terms with Apollon Patras, returning to the Greek Basket League.
 In 13 games, he averaged 10.8 points, 3.4 rebounds, 3 assists and 1 steal, playing around 25 minutes per contest.

 Yalovaspor (2022)

 On August 8, 2022, Mitrou-Long signed with Semt77 Yalovaspor of the Turkish Basketball First League (TBL), but he never appeared in a single game for them.

-Aris Thessaloniki (2022–2023 & 2025-present)
+Aris Thessaloniki (2022–2023)

 On November 5, 2022, Mitrou-Long returned to Greece for Aris Thessaloniki, replacing the injured Josh Hagins.
 In 19 domestic league games, he averaged 10 points, 3.4 rebounds, 3 assists and 1.1 steals in 24 minutes per contest.

-On August 11, 2025, Mitrou-Long signed with Aris Thessaloniki on a contract until 2027 and returning to the team he played for in the 2022-2023 season.